cscwcu/workshops/success-in-computer-science/wcu_resources.md

 Most of the time, your advisor will be a professor in the Computer Science department.
 You can find your advisor's contact information on your MyWCU account.
 If you are unsure who your advisor is, you can contact the Computer Science department for assistance.

+Additionally, each semester there is an advisement day where you can meet with your advisor to plan your schedule for the next semester.
+Be sure to take advantage of this opportunity to get help with your schedule and ask any questions you may have.

 ## 4.5 Center for Career and Professional Development

 The Center for Career and Professional Development (CCPD) is a valuable resource for students looking to prepare for life after graduation.
 The CCPD offers services such as: